 Connect the negative terminal on the battery and then go back to turn the key to the ignition slot to check the odometer reading.

 And voila!
 The mileage from your existing vehicle has now been transferred over to your new instrument cluster.
 You can reinstall all of your trim pieces to complete the install.

 Please be aware that some 4th generation Toyota 4Runners have different gauges for different features depending on the year/trim you have.
 My 2003 Toyota 4Runner came in a 4×4 SR5 trim and the gauges look like this:

 Compare that with the instrument cluster I got came from a Toyota 4Runner that may have been a newer model that had side curtain airbags (RSCA OFF button).
 This button is for Roll-sensing Side Curtain Airbags.
 There is also a light for tire pressure sensors, but my car doesn’t have it.

-Because of this difference, I had to remove the glass off the front (two screws below instrument cluster mounting bolts).
-The glass pops off and then you have access to the gauges.
+Because of this difference, I needed to transfer over the gauge face.
+I removed the glass off the front (two screws below instrument cluster mounting bolts), then popped off the plexiglass.
+Then I was able to replace the gauge face.

 If you have bought an instrument cluster that looks different than yours, you can transfer the gauges over.
 Carefully pull up on the gauge needles without moving their positions.
 Then, the gauges can be carefully removed from their place and transferred over.
 You can then replace the gauge needles back into the same positions as you removed them.